arm-developer-tools/windowsperf/wperf/README.md

 - use `-m <metric>` to capture metric events, and/or `-e <events>` to count additional events.
 - use `--json` to additionally return timeline output data in the JSON format, add `--output <FILENAME>` to capture JSON output to a given file.
   - use `--output-csv <CSV_FILENAME>` with `--json` and `--output <JSON_FILENAME>` to capture JSON timeline output to `<JSON_FILENAME>` and CSV timeline output to `<CSV_FILENAME>` file.
-- use `--cwd <PATH>` command line to specify directory in which WindowsPerf will store JSON and CSV files.
+- use `--cwd <PATH>` command line to specify the directory in which WindowsPerf will store JSON and CSV files.

 Note: to check available events and metrics please use `wperf list` and `wperf list -v` commands.
 Latter one gives you a bit more information about events and metrics.